Digital strategist, Consultant, Trainer

 People matter more than ideas

-I'd rather work with a great team executing an okay idea than a brilliant idea executed by a misaligned team.
+I would rather work with a great team executing an okay idea than a brilliant idea executed by a misaligned one.

 Simplicity over complexity

 Complexity is easy.
-Anyone can make something complicated.
-The real skill is making it simple.
+The real skill is making things simpler without making them shallow.

 Good work takes time